Offer-Letters.com

 I spend a lot of time working with executives who call me after Stage 1, where they have already provided substantial information.
 It is not usually fatal and the impacts can be reversed with good strategy and execution in Stage 2 and Stage 3.

-In an increasing trend, accelerated in the Covid-era, prospective employers have placed more emphasis on providing informal offer terms in conversation or via emailed or even texted bullets points.
+In an increasing trend, accelerated in the Covid era, prospective employers have placed more emphasis on providing informal offer terms in conversation or via emailed or even texted bullet points.

 There are several reasons for this, and they are important to understand because it affects how one should negotiate.